kodius/rightsignature-api/README.md

 Getting API Error Messages
 --------------------------
-If a request does not return a success response (200), a RightSignature::ResponseError is raised.
+If a request does not return a success response (200), a RightSignature2013::ResponseError is raised.
 You can rescue the error and inspect the response object or call detailed_message. detailed_message only returns if the response from the server contains an error message in the XML.
 #####Ex.
 Trying to parse the error message response from API
 ```
 begin
   @rs_connection.post('/api/documents.xml', {:bad => 'params'})
-rescue RightSignature::ResponseError => error
+rescue RightSignature2013::ResponseError => error
   puts error.detailed_message
 end
 ```